tagn/knowledge-vault/TTRPG/Waking Realms/Sessions/Session 007.md

  - We make our way towards the Casino, noticing multiple payday loan looking places.
  - In the center of the district, we see what looks to be an old Theatre, which is the casino.
  - The long red carpet at the entrance appears to be a casino is an illusion.
+ - Drovak inquires about what a Casino is, then follows the group in with some uncertainty.
+ - The walls have framed portraits, each lit by its own golden skance.
+The faces inside the frames move.
+They move, breathe, smirk.
+Each one tells us some story about how they lost against the Casino.
  -